abstractfactory/rfc/spec2.md

-# IVP - Immutable Versioning for Production
+# IVP - Immutable Versioning Pattern

-This document describes the traditional approach to versioning most commonly adopted by Visual Effects production houses around the world that I call Immutable Versioning for Production (IVP)
+This document describes an approach to versioning adopted from the Software Development industry that I call Immutable Versioning Pattern (IVP) and is a polylithic approach as opposed to a monolithic approach such as the one proposed by spec:3 (MVP).

 * Name: https://github.com/abstract-factory/rfc/spec:2 (2/IVP)
 * Editor: Marcus Ottosson <marcus@abstractfactory.io>